GiToo51/KorgsNotDead/README.md

 I had to do few tricks to use all these pins on the Arduino: Cf into comments in the code.

 ![Wireing](/ressources/wirering.jpg)

+# Debugging

+Midi IO use Serial1 native serial port.
+In the final version, Serial0 on the usb port is not initialized, and the usb port is used only to power the card.

+You can start the code in debug mode on the file you want, and debugs messages are sent to the usb serial port Serial0.